cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_curriculum-and-lessons.html.md

 Each lesson may specify a **constraint** for the simulator's configuration.
 Earlier lessons must provide more restrictive constraints, while later lessons loosen the constraints.
 This allows the AI training to learn a simpler form of the concept before learning a more complex form.

-The **constrain** keyword must be followed by a type that constrains the simulator's declared configuration type.
-For more information and examples, refer to the [Lesson Reference][1].
+The **constraint** keyword must be followed by a type that constrains the simulator's declared configuration type.
+For more information and examples, refer to the [Lesson Reference][2].

 ## Reward